spa46/spa46.github.io/content/old_posts/C++/2016-10-19-Min Max Median Heap.md

  # Latency comparison

- From the graph, median using priority queue shows high latency comapre to that of using array.
-To program priority queue, I used C++ queue library, and for an array, I made my own implementation, swap node (write operation) every time it compares.
+ From the graph, the median using priority queue shows high latency compare to that of using an array.
+To program a priority queue, I used C++ queue library, and for an array, I made my implementation, swap node (write operation) every time it compares.
 So this algorithm could have been optimized as write operation takes more time than read(access) operation.

 ![gnuplot](/images/algorithm/minmax/heap.png)